micahredding/micahredding.github.io/blog/2008-09-15-there-no-hell-part-6-conclusion.md

 Most notably, Edward Fudge from the Bering Drive Church of Christ in Houston, wrote a book in the early 1990s entitled "The Fire That Consumes".

-"The Fire That Consumes" is universally recognized among all biblical scholars to be the most comprehensive and authoritative book on the subject of "annihilationism" or "conditionalism" ever written.
+"The Fire That Consumes" is recognized among biblical scholars to be the most comprehensive and authoritative book on the subject of "annihilationism" or "conditionalism" ever written.

 Here is a summary of his belief. <a href="http://www.theexaminer.org/volume1/number4/hell.htm">Part 1</a>, <a href="http://www.theexaminer.org/volume1/number6/hell.htm">Part 2</a>.